Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Make Discovery Your Competitive Advantage

-Most B2B sales teams invest heavily in demos, proposals, and closing techniques — and barely invest in discovery at all.
-This is backwards.
+Most B2B teams invest heavily in demos, proposals, and closing — and barely in discovery.
 Discovery is the foundation everything else is built on.
 A brilliant demo means nothing if it addresses the wrong problems.
-A polished proposal fails if it does not speak to the prospect's specific pains in their own language.

 - Adopt the 30-minute structure.
-Print it.
-Pin it to your wall.
 Follow it until it becomes second nature.

 - Build a question bank.
-Take the 30+ questions from this guide, adapt them to your product and industry, and create a shared resource your team can reference.
+Adapt the 30+ questions above to your product and industry.

 - Record and review calls.
-Listen to two discovery calls per rep per week.
-Give specific, actionable feedback.
+Listen to two discovery calls per rep per week with specific feedback.

 - Score every opportunity.
-Use consistent qualification criteria so your pipeline reflects reality, not hope.
+Use consistent qualification criteria so your pipeline reflects reality.

 - Practice disqualifying.
-The best sellers protect their time.
 Not every discovery call should lead to a demo — only the qualified ones.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.